sebastian-software/asset-hash/readme.md

 _Asset Hash_ is a quick wrapper around hashing libraries for efficient and fast hashing of asset files like images, web fonts, etc. By default it uses the cross-platform performance-optimized [XXHash-WASM](https://github.com/jungomi/xxhash-wasm) and a _Base52_ encoding (`[a-zA-Z]`) which works well for file names and urls and has a larger dictionary than when using traditional hex.

+Note: Using the modern XXHash-WASM requires NodeJS >= v16.
+The module still supports older NodeJS v14 through the usage of the (optional) farmhash module.

 [sponsor]: https://www.sebastian-software.de
 [sponsor-img]: https://badgen.net/badge/Sponsored%20by/Sebastian%20Software/c41e54
 [m1]: https://en.wikipedia.org/wiki/Apple_M1